Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: In-Distribution evaluation

 \section{In-Distribution evaluation}

 In the In-Distribution Evaluation scenario, we analyze how our model performs when presented with data that closely resembles the training data.
-This section includes a thorough examination of key performance metrics, such as accuracy, precision, recall, and F1-score, to assess the model's efficacy in handling familiar data.

-We replicated the general-domain results of the LESA model on the LESA dataset (~\cite{gupta-etal-2021-lesa}), where the authors reported Macro-F1 score of 0.79.
-In our evaluation, we obtained a result of 0.79, calculated as the balanced accuracy, shown in the table ~\ref{fig:in-en}C. We additionally conducted experiments to enable a comparison with the existing baselines of CLEF2022-CheckThat!
-Lab dataset (~\cite{DBLP:conf/clef/NakovBMAMCKZLSM22})\footnote{CLEF2022-CheckThat!
+In this experiments we also show, that we replicated the results of the models we use in our study.
+Specifically, we replicated the results of the LESA model trained on the LESA dataset~\cite{gupta-etal-2021-lesa}, where the authors reported Macro-F1 score of 0.79.
+In our evaluation, we obtained a result of 0.79, calculated as the balanced accuracy, shown in the Table~\ref{fig:in-en} (C).
+We additionally conducted experiments to enable a comparison with the existing baselines of CLEF2022-CheckThat!
+Lab dataset~\cite{DBLP:conf/clef/NakovBMAMCKZLSM22}\footnote{CLEF2022-CheckThat!
 Lab Leaderboards: \url{http://shorturl.at/dzX28}}.
 The referenced study conducted evaluations for each individual language, resulting in a range of scores from 0.2 to 0.65.
-In our experiments, using the same dataset with combined languages, we achieved F1-scores (positive class) of 0.47 for the mDeBERTa model, and 0.32 and 0.09 for the XLM-R and LESA models, respectively.
+In our experiments, using the same dataset with GeneralClaim languages, we achieved F1-scores (positive class) of 0.47 for the mDeBERTa model, and 0.32 and 0.09 for the XLM-R and LESA models, respectively.
 The results reflect the fact that models were trained on general-case data, instead of narrow sub-problem.
-We achieved superior performance compared to the models evaluated in ~\cite{stammbach2023environmental} on their Environmental Claims dataset.
+We achieved superior performance compared to the models evaluated in~\cite{stammbach2023environmental} on their Environmental Claims dataset.
 The original paper reported an accuracy of 0.917 (91.7) on the test set, while both our mDeBERTa and XLM-RoBERTa models attained a higher accuracy of 0.93.

-\section{Out-of-Distribution Evaluation}
+\section{Out-of-Distribution evaluation}

-The Out-of-Distribution Evaluation scenario delves into the model's capability to generalize to unseen data.
-We scrutinize its performance when confronted with data points that deviate significantly from the training distribution.
-The results presented here offer valuable insights into the model's robustness and ability to handle unexpected variations.
+The Out-of-Distribution Evaluation scenario explores the model's capacity to generalize to unfamiliar data.
+We trained models separately on each individual dataset and assessed their performance on two unseen datasets (NewsClaims and ClaimsBuster).
+This approach allows us to gauge the models' ability to generalize across different topics.
+In cases where train and unseen datasets share the same topic, the similarity of the training data will of course play a certain role, however, after the examination of the results we can assert, that various models perform with drastically different accuracy in some cases.
+This difference can be considered as the measure of generalization.
+In the main paper body, we've addressed the overall results of our study.
+Here, we discuss the specific findings from three additional figures that focus on the outcomes derived from a restricted dataset limited to English-only content.